Where it has gone wrong, what's next for NFL teams out of playoff race

 What has gone wrong this season?
 Injuries, injuries and more injuries.
 The Cardinals lost all-everything running back David Johnson in Week 1 when he fractured his wrist and was lost for the season.
 The hits kept on coming.
 The offensive line kept breaking down: Left guard Mike Iupati went on injured reserve, and later in the season, left tackle D.J.
 Humphries suffered a knee injury that ended his season.
 In London in Week 7, quarterback Carson Palmer broke his left arm and was put on IR.
 And that was just on offense.
 But those pieces were enough to put Arizona's offense in neutral -- where for the most part it has remained throughout the season.
 When the offense isn't moving the ball and staying on the field, the defense tends to play more snaps than it's accustomed to, and it's an obvious domino effect.

 What needs to happen in offseason?
 The Cardinals could go with a complete roster overhaul, including releasing Palmer and backup QB Drew Stanton.
-They also could part ways with John Brown, Jaron Brown and Brittan Golden, all upcoming free agents.
+They also could part ways with receivers John Brown, Jaron Brown and Brittan Golden, all upcoming free agents.
 And they could start rebuilding the defensive line.
 The other train of thought is that if the Cardinals' core -- coach Bruce Arians, wide receiver Larry Fitzgerald and Palmer -- return for another season, then Arizona should draft a quarterback and add another playmaking receiver.
 They also should keep Adrian Peterson on the roster.

 Is a coaching change the answer?
 Maybe changes in the front office are in order, but as of now, a coaching change isn't the answer.
 Yes, there have been times when Arians' playcalling has been questionable.
 But for the most part, injuries have hampered the Cardinals' ability to consistently move the ball as they have in the past.
-If Arians returns and the Cardinals have another losing season, regardless of injuries, then a coaching change would be necessary.
+If Arians returns and the Cardinals have another losing season, then a coaching change would be necessary.
 But not yet. -- Josh Weinfuss

 Chicago Bears